shieldworks/aegis-web/docs/philosophy.md

 ## Secure By Default

-**Aegis** stores your sensitive data in memory by default.
+**Aegis** stores your sensitive data **in memory**.
+None of your secrets are stored as plain text on disk.
+Anything that **Aegis** saves to disk is encrypted.

 Yes, that brings up resource limitations since you cannot store a gorilla holding a banana and the entire jungle in your store; however, a couple of gigabytes of RAM can store a lot of plain text secrets, so it’s good enough for most practical purposes.

 More importantly, almost all modern instruction set architectures and operating systems implement [*memory protection*][memory-protection].
 The primary